United States of AMerica

 Delicate Arch, Arches National Park, Utah (Day 7)

-Old Faithful Tree, Petrified Forest National Park, Arizona (Day 10)
+James with Old Faithful fossil tree, Petrified Forest National Park, Arizona (Day 11)

 Itinerary

 Days 1 - Arrive in Bozeman, Montana.
 Meet at a hotel near the airport at 18:00.
 Bozeman is the northern gateway to Yellowstone.
-It is possible to fly to Bozeman from several US cities including: Seattle, New York, Chicago, Denver, Salt Lake City, Las Vegas or Phoenix-Mesa.
-If you are flying to Bozeman from outside the USA, you would first need to fly to one of those cities and change plane.
-You may consider arriving a day early to get to use to jet lag and to visit the excellent dinosaur exhibit in Bozeman's Museum of the Rockies.
+It is possible to fly to Bozeman from several US cities including Seattle, New York, Chicago, Denver, Salt Lake City, Las Vegas or Phoenix-Mesa.
+If you are flying to Bozeman from outside the USA, you will need to fly to one of these cities first and then take an internal flight.
+You may consider arriving a day early to recover from the jetlag and to visit the excellent dinosaur exhibit in Bozeman’s Museum of the Rockies.

 INCLUDED